ljvmiranda921/ljvmiranda921.github.io/about/index.md

 develop [spaCy](https://spacy.io) and related open-source projects.
 Previously, I've worked for some machine learning startups such as:
-* [Thinking Machines Data Science](https://thinkingmachin.es) (Manila): a data science consultancy where I built multiple natural language processing and computer vision products, including a a search engine, an industry classifier, and a document processing system to name a few.
+* [Thinking Machines Data Science](https://thinkingmachin.es) (Manila): a data science consultancy where I built multiple natural language processing products for large enterprises, including a search engine, an industry classifier, and a document processing system to name a few.

 * [Preferred Networks](https://www.preferred-networks.jp/en/) (Tokyo): as an
     intern, where I implemented a training parallelization framework for [ChainerRL](https://github.com/chainer/chainerrl), an open-source